-Today we are going to discuss the most important topic, why we provide crank bars in slabs which also called bent up bars.
-Generally in the fixed R.C.C ended Slabs, means column at the ends of the supports.
-Those slabs face Two types of moments develop which are called.
+Today we will discuss the most important topic, why we provide crank bars in slabs called bent-up bars.
+Generally, in the fixed R.C.C ended Slabs, means column at the ends of the supports.
+Those slabs face Two types of moments that develop, which are called.

-The positive moment which called (Sagging) develop at mid of the span.
+- The positive moment called (Sagging) develops at mid-span.

-The negative moment which called (Hogging) develop at the supports.
+- The negative moment called (Hogging) creates at the supports.

-The continuous beam, overhanging beam, etc. all face two types of the bending moments positive and negative so to resist these moments is beams and in slabs, we provide bars and give technical names which we discuss in detail below.
+The continuous beam, overhanging beam, etc., all face two types of bending moments, positive and negative, so to resist these moments is beams.
+In slabs, we provide bars and give technical names, which we discuss in detail below.

 1. Bent-up bars or known as Crank bars.
-Which we provide in the ends on the top of the slab or also in the top of the mid supports (if any type of mid-support is present) to counter the negative moment called (Hogging) which produce at that sections of the slabs and beams.
+We provide the ends on the top of the slab or on the top of the mid supports (if any type of mid-support is present) to counter the negative moment called (Hogging), which produces at that sections of the slabs and beams.

-2. Different Angles on the crank bar (Means bends) is provided in the slabs.
-In some cases we just provide Straight Bars at the end on the top of the slab and in some cases, we provide angles on the crank bars which is 45°.
+2. Different Angles on the crank bar (Means bends) are provided in the slabs. we just provide Straight Bars at the end on the top of the slab, and in some cases, we provide angles on the slab crank bars, which is 45°.
 In some cases, the 30° bent is provided when shallow beams are present at the end of the slabs.

-3. Normally the length of the crank bar are minimum 300 millimetres and the slope or bend on the crank bars (Bent up bars) are 1: 10.
+3. Normally, the length of the crank bar is a minimum of 300 millimetres, and the slope or bend on the crank bars (Bent up bars) is 1: 10.

 4. By providing crank bars in the R.C.C slabs, The Strength of the slab will be increased very much from those of the slabs in which crank bars are not present.

-5. The spacing between the main bars which has a diameter 12 mm or 10 mm should be 6 inches centre to centre c/c and if you are using 8 mm diameter bars it should be 4-inch centre to centre c/c.
+5. The spacing between the main bars with a 12 mm or 10 mm diameter should be 6 inches centre to center c/c, and if you are using 8 mm diameter bars, it should be 4-inch centre to centre c/c.

-6. The spacing of distribution bars having a diameter 10 mm should be 9 inches to 12 inches centre to centre c/c.
+6. The spacing of distribution bars having a diameter of 10 mm should be 9 inches to 12 inches centre to centre c/c.
 For 8 mm diameter bar 7 inches to 9 inches centre to centre c/c.
-The spacing also depends on the span and thickness of slab but normally we go with this.
+The spacing also depends on the span and thickness of the slab, but we usually go with this.

-To encounter the shear force.
-The shear force is always greater in the sections of supports.
+- To encounter the shear force.
+The sheer power is always more significant in the sections of support.

-By providing crank with the strength of slab increased.
+- By providing the crank with the strength of the slab increased.

-The crank bars or bent up bar are very important in R.C.C beam or slabs construction because without countering the Hogging (Negative moment) the structure will fail or the strength of the structure will reduce.
+The crank bars or bent-up bars are essential in R.C.C beam or slab construction because without countering the Hogging (Negative moment), the structure will fail, or the strength of the structure will reduce.
 The hogging bending moment will develop at the supports of the slabs and beams.

-watch video on YouTube for your better understanding.
+watch the video on YouTube for your better understanding.

 Civil Notes App:-

-Click on the Below Picture to Download free from play store.
+Click on the Below Picture to Download free from the play store.